IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 ## Code Samples

-The following code samples provide examples of performing specific activities relating to managing UID2 with the UID2 Android SDK.
+The following code samples provide examples of performing specific activities relating to managing UID2 with the UID2 SDK for Android.

 Generate an initial UID2 Identity (refer to [Client-Side Integration Guide for Mobile](../guides/integration-mobile-client-side#configure-the-uid2-mobile-sdk)):
 ``` javascript